 The View At The Top of Phu Chi Fa

 The best location for sunrise is to the right of the peak, about 100 meters down from the tallest part of the mountain.
-It will be easy to find because the crowds will flock to that spot.
+It will be easy to find because the crowds will flock to that great spot.

 For the best viewing experience, get to the viewpoint early.
 This will allow you to choose the best location to see the sunrise.